julienfastre/docker-sogo/README.md

       build:
          context: .
          args:
-            version: 2.2.13
+            version: 2.3.15
-# if you prefer using an image (not created yet)
+# if you prefer using a pre-built image
-#      image: julienfastre/sogo:3.1
+#      image: julienfastre/sogo:2.3
       links:
          - db
       volumes: